idd-lab/BACE1_de_novo_design/README.md

 You can find the specific link or DOI to the data on Zenodo in the README file within the 1.Structure Based Design folder, or you can access it here: https://zenodo.org/records/17823717 (DOI: 10.5281/zenodo.17823717)
 See the README file in the directory for specific content.

-2. Ligand Based Design: includes data on the fragment library of LBDD, training molecules, designed molecules from this pathway, scoring, and parameter files (JOBLIB, H5, PKL, NPY).
+2. Ligand Based Design: includes data on the fragment library of LBDD, training molecules, designed molecules from this pathway, scoring, all three Colab notebooks (Data Processing, QSAR Modelling, and Molecule Generation), code, datasets, graphs, and supporting information.
+Details are in specific folders.

 3. Hit Validation: comprises data on ADME screening of hit compounds, docking results and files of each candidate (all three replicates), leads' poses for examination (including a comprehensive output file from PLIP server listing all interactions), and the Tanimoto Scores calculations of each pathway.
 Docking protein file (4xxs_charged_minimized.pdbqt) and docking configuration file (config.txt) are also included with the script for calibrating pH of lead compounds (set_pH_5.py).